ermongroup/cs228-notes/preliminaries/probabilityreview/index.md

 # 1. Elements of probability
 In order to define a probability on a set we need a few basic elements,

 **Sample space** Ω: The set of all the outcomes of a random experiment.
-Here, each outcome ω  \in  Ω can be thought of as a complete description of the state of the real world at the end of the experiment.
+Here, each outcome $$\omega  \in  \Omega$$ can be thought of as a complete description of the state of the real world at the end of the experiment.

 **Set of events (or event space) F**: A set whose elements $$A  \in  F$$ (called events) are subsets of Ω (i.e., A ⊆ Ω is a collection of possible outcomes of an experiment)